 The visual style of the film will be very distinctive in order to create a unique and engaging viewing experience for both young and old.

 Indeed, Fleur’s journey from “street urchin” to cherished family member and ambassador for rescue dogs has both a very Dickensian feel and a fairy tale like quality (a very dark fairy tale in parts), and this concept will greatly influence the visual style of the film.
-Such a visual style will allow us to depict the brutality and horrors of the Kill Shelters in a way that won’t render the film unsuitable for younger audiences, as we feel that perhaps they are our most important audience.
+Such a visual style will allow us to depict the brutality and horrors of the Kill Shelters in a way that won’t render the film unsuitable for younger audiences, as we feel that perhaps they are our most important audience, particularly in Romania, where children are not educated in the welfare of dogs.

 “It was an emotional time, and a sad realisation that these children had no idea how to show a dog love.
 When we knelt down to hug stray dogs, the look on their faces was as though we were from another planet – and it really hit us this day, that the children are simply not educated – no one tells them how to treat a dog with love and care”.